Ghost: Anthropological context

 A notion of the transcendent, supernatural, or numinous, usually involving entities like ghosts, demons, or deities, is a cultural universal.
 In pre-literate folk religions, these beliefs are often summarized under animism and ancestor worship.
 Some people believe the ghost or spirit never leaves Earth until there is no-one left to remember the one who died.

 In many cultures, malignant, restless ghosts are distinguished from the more benign spirits involved in ancestor worship.

 Ancestor worship typically involves rites intended to prevent revenants, vengeful spirits of the dead, imagined as starving and envious of the living.
-Strategies for preventing revenants may either include sacrifice, i.e., giving the dead food and drink to pacify them, or magical banishment of the deceased to force them not to return.
+Strategies for preventing revenants may either include sacrifice; that is, giving the dead food and drink to pacify them, or magical banishment of the deceased to force them not to return.
 Ritual feeding of the dead is performed in traditions like the Chinese Ghost Festival or the Western All Souls' Day.
 Magical banishment of the dead is present in many of the world's burial customs.
 The bodies found in many tumuli (kurgan) had been ritually bound before burial, and the custom of binding the dead persists, for example, in rural Anatolia.

 Nineteenth-century anthropologist James Frazer stated in his classic work The Golden Bough that souls were seen as the creature within that animated the body.